-- There is no “right” age to start potty training.
-If you’re the parent of a toddler, this is one aspect of potty training that’s bound to leave you scratching your head -- especially if your toddler isn’t interested yet.
-Fact is, there is no “right” time to start potty training.
-There are, however, some potty training readiness behaviors your child will display, like hiding to pee or poop, pulling at a dirty diaper, or being interested in others’ use of the potty.
+There is no “right” age to start potty training.
+If you’re the parent of a toddler, this is one aspect of potty training that’s bound to leave you scratching your head — especially if your toddler isn’t interested yet.
+The fact is, there is no “right” time to start potty training.
+There are, however, some potty training readiness behaviors your child will display, like hiding to pee or poop, pulling at a dirty diaper or being interested in others’ use of the potty.
 Any of these ringing a bell?
 It might be time to move forward with your family’s potty training adventure.
 Our Potty Training Readiness Quiz can help you confirm if it’s time.

-- Setbacks are a normal part of the meandering journey of potty training.
-It seems like some kids seem to stay stuck in this “kinda sorta potty trained” phase forever.
-They’re simply too interested in friends, games, and fun to care about a wet bottom.
+Setbacks are a normal part of the meandering journey of potty training.
+Some kids seem to stay stuck in this “kinda sorta potty trained” phase forever.
+They’re simply too interested in friends, games and fun to care about a wet bottom.
 Accidents happen, so try to have some patience and enjoy this important learning journey together with your child.

-So now that you know the top 5 potty training secrets, it's time to memorize them word for word.
-Just kidding, though some of you out there are probably willing to try!
-What's really important to remember is that potty training is a journey, with its own unique rewards and challenges.
-At the end of the day, you and your little one are learning things that -- together -- will help guide you both through the potty training journey -- and beyond..
+What’s really important to remember is that potty training is a journey with its own unique rewards and challenges.
+At the end of the day, you and your little one are learning things together that will help guide you both through the potty training journey and beyond.